algorand/pyteal/docs/compiler_optimization.rst

 The :any:`OptimizeOptions` constructor receives keyword arguments representing flags for particular optimizations.
 If an argument is not provided to the constructor of :any:`OptimizeOptions`, a default program version dependent optimization behavior is used in its place according to the table below.
-When no :any:`OptimizeOptions` is provided to :any:`compileTeal` or :any:`Router.compile_program`, all parameters conform progrem dependent defaults described below.

 .. list-table::